Linezolid

 Common side effects of Linezolid may include thrush (fungal infection), headache, metallic taste, diarrhoea, nausea, vomiting, dizziness, constipation, and indigestion.
 Most of these side effects do not require medical attention and will resolve gradually over time.
 However, you are advised to talk to your doctor if you experience these side effects persistently.

-Consult your doctor.
+Please consult your doctor.
 Linezolid should be used during pregnancy or breastfeeding only if needed, and the benefit outweighs the risk to the fetus.

-Avoid consuming alcohol while taking Linezolid as it may cause increased dizziness.
+Avoid consuming alcohol while taking Linezolid, as it may cause increased dizziness.

-Take the missed dose as soon as you remember unless it's almost time for your next dose.
+Take the missed dose as soon as you remember, unless it is almost time for your next dose.
 In this case, skip the missed dose and take your next dose at the regular time.
 Never take a double dose to make up for a missed one.